 - Having a relative with an alcohol use disorder

 If you find that any of these risk factors sound familiar, engaging in binge drinking is a surefire way of increasing the likelihood of developing alcoholism.
 As a result, you might want to skip it altogether.

 Once you’ve finally come to terms with your drinking habits and admitted to yourself that you have a binge drinking problem, the next step is changing your behaviors.
 But when you’re surrounded by a pro-binging culture, that’s easier said than done, right?

 The first step is recognizing your limits.
 If you find, for example, that after your second drink you simply can’t stop yourself from having six more, you might want to start limiting yourself to only a few drinks.

 If a certain group of people get you to drink far more than you know you should, either set some boundaries with them or confine your social interactions to non-drinking scenarios.

-For more serious problems, there are a wide variety of excessive drinking treatment options, especially if you’ve developed an actual physical dependency.
+For more serious problems, there are a wide variety of excessive drinking treatment options ,such as alcohol dependence treatment, especially if you’ve developed an actual physical dependency.

 Or you can go the route of a twelve-step program or other binge drinking help groups as well.

 The important thing to remember, though, is that you are acknowledging the problem and taking steps to correct it.
 And that first realization is the key to getting on to a healthier track.

 ” column_min_width=”[object Object]” column_spacing=”[object Object]” rule_style=”[object Object]” rule_size=”[object Object]” rule_color=”[object Object]” hide_on_mobile=”[object Object]” class=”[object Object]” id=”[object Object]”][object Object]